-3.6 | Eyes-closed EEG
+Eyes-Closed EEG

-Week (baseline vs. "live-in") and the time of day (AM vs. PM) for the waking-rest 2-min eyes-closed PSD activity were compared.
-No statistically significant effects were found in PSD values across all frequency bands when comparing the mean PSD differences from the baseline to the "live-in" week (Figure 3).
-Additionally, no significant changes in PSD values were observed between the AM sessions of week 1 and week 2, nor between the baseline and
+Week (baseline vs 'live-in') and the time of day (AM vs PM) for the waking-rest two-minute eyes-closed PSD activity were compared.
+No statistically significant effects were found in PSD values across all frequency bands when comparing the mean PSD differences from the baseline to the 'live-in' week (Figure 3).
+Additionally, no significant changes in PSD values were observed between the AM sessions of week 1 and week 2, nor between the baseline and 'live-in' periods during the PM sessions.
+No other significant changes were noted.

-FIGURE 3 Average log transformed Power Spectrum Density (PSD) ( $\mu V^2/Hz$ ) values plotted against all frequency bands, comparing the baseline week (week 1) to the "live-in" week (week 2) for the eyes-closed protocol, relative to baseline.
+Figure 3.
+Average log transformed Power Spectrum Density (PSD) ( $\mu V^2/Hz$ ) values plotted against all frequency bands, comparing the baseline week (week 1) to the 'live-in' week (week 2) for the eyes-closed protocol, relative to baseline.
 Within the graph, averages of each participant are presented per week, and are denoted as AM or PM accordingly.